DexerBR/skia-builder/README.md

 ### General Notes
 For macOS, we assume the built library will be used in an application that uses ANGLE as a GL provider.
 As a result, we force the `skia_gl_standard` setting to `"gles"`, since Skia cannot accurately detect the OpenGL version when running with ANGLE on macOS.

-If you intend to use Skia in an environment that does not rely on GLES (e.g., standard macOS OpenGL), you can override this default by setting the `SKIABUILDER_SKIA_GL_STANDARD` environment variable.
-This lets you specify a different value for the `skia_gl_standard` argument, such as `"gl"` (for default macOS OpenGL).
+If you intend to use Skia in an environment that does not rely on GLES (e.g., standard macOS OpenGL), you can override this default by passing
+`skia_gl_standard` to `--override-build-args` with the desired value, for example, `--override-build-args="skia_gl_standard='gl'"` (for the default macOS OpenGL).